ffaisal93/DialectBench.io/pages/results.md

 <h2 style="text-align: center;">Highest and lowest scoring varieties</h2>

+<p style="text-align: center;">The highest-performing varieties are mostly standard high-resource languages and a few high-resource dialects (Norwegian dialects) whereas, the majority of the lowest-performing language variants are low-resourced varieties.
+This is not surprising, however we also note that there is a correlation between language writing script and its performance.
+The top-10 scroting varieties are  written with Latin script. </p>

 | Task (Dataset)                          | Dialects with Highest Performance                                   | Dialects with Lowest Performance                                 |
 |----------------------------------------|--------------------------------------------------------------------|------------------------------------------------------------------|
 | DEP parsing (UD)                       | anglic/english* italian romance/italian (r:formal, m:written, i:essay)* | tupi-guarani subgroup i.a/old guarani* arabic/north african arabic |